top of page

 “The Eye That Saw and Bore Witness” - A tribute to 6 photographers who recorded the Holocaust

 Tribute: “The Eye That Saw and Bore Witness” A tribute to 6 photographers who risked their lives recording the Holocaust Introduced by H.E.
 Modi Ephraim - Ambassador of Israel to The Netherlands Candle ceremony by survivor Mrs. Deborah Maarsen 05:39 Maria Austria 06:08 Rudolf Werner Breslauer 07:00 H.C.
-Damen 07:16 Jan Duimel 07:55 Johan de Haas 08:31 Lydia van Nobelen-Rizouw This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information: www.ihrd-theague.org
+Damen 07:16 Jan Duimel 07:55 Johan de Haas 08:31 Lydia van Nobelen-Rizouw This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Play Video